anumodnair/docs/Corporate-Rewards-API.md

 ### Important Points to handle

-- `account` : Automatic balance check can be implemented by calling `account` API, it will help you in funding the account before it runs out of credit.
-Thus helping you to achieve an uninterrupted service
+- `account` : Automatic balance check can be implemented by calling `account` API, it will help you in replenishing your account before it runs out of credit, thus helping you to having an uninterrupted service
-- `Rate Limit` : Do makes sure you save the data returned by the API's which has rate limit set and reuse the data from your application.
+- `Rate Limit` : Save the data returned by the API in your application, for the API endpoints which has rate limit set.
+This is mandatory as YouGotaGift.com accepts only limited requests and this action will help in overcome this scenario.
-- `brands` : Brands details has a rate limit set, and it is adviced to save the brands details once in your application and sync it once in a week.
+- `brands` : This API endpoint has a rate limit set and it is adviced to save the brands details in your application.
+We recommend to sync it once in a fortnight as new brand addition doesn't happen freqeuntly.
-- `orders` : `brand_accepted_amount` is an important key returned in `orders` API call, Brand will accept a gift card to redeem only if presented in the currency and amount returned by this key.
+- `orders` : `brand_accepted_amount` is an important key returned in `orders` API call.
+Always present the Gift with the currency and amount returned in this key.
+If the Gift is presented in any other currency to the retailer, then retailer will reject the gift from redeeming.
-- `orders` : Makes sure you save all of the key value returned in `gift_voucher` key.
-It contains all of the important details required to redeem a gift
+- `gift_voucher` key in `order` API Call :  All of the key values returned in `gift_voucher` key need to be shared with end user.
+This has mandatory elements required to redeem a gift.
-- `orders` : Makes sure you pass a `reference_id` for an order which uniquely identifies the request initiated by your application, it helps in reconcilation and prevents duplicate order processing
+- `orders` : Makes sure you pass a `reference_id` for each and every order, which uniquely identifies the request initiated from your end.
+This helps in reconcilation and also prevents duplicate order getting processed.
-- If any connection interruption occured after making a call to `/order/` API, makes sure you handled the process listed here https://github.com/YouGotaGift/docs/blob/master/Corporate-Rewards-API.md#sample-error-response-2-1 to prevent any duplicate order processing
+- If any connection interruption occured after making a call to `/order/` API, please follow the steps highlighted in this [link]( https://github.com/YouGotaGift/docs/blob/master/Corporate-Rewards-API.md#sample-error-response-2-1) to prevent any duplicate order getting processed
-- `Authentication` : Makes sure you have handled the notes mentioned here https://github.com/YouGotaGift/docs/blob/master/Corporate-eGift-API-Sample-Code-V2.md#note
+- `Authentication` : Follow the steps highlighed in this [link](https://github.com/YouGotaGift/docs/blob/master/Corporate-eGift-API-Sample-Code-V2.md#note), while authenticating the API